MysticalDawn/3D-Printer-Error-Detection-Final/README.md

     3. **Model Training**:
         - Train the ARCNN model on the preprocessed image data
         - Adjust hyperparameters and fit the model to the training data
+        - Visualize model performance, including accuracy/loss curves for the training phase.
     4. **Model Evaluation**:
         - Evaluate the trained model on the test set
-        - Compute key metrics such as accuracy, precision, recall, and F1 score
+        - Compute key metrics such as accuracy
-    5. **Visualization**:
-        - Visualize model performance, including accuracy/loss curves for the training phase.
-    6. **Prediction**:
+    5. **Prediction**:
         - Use the trained model to predict whether extrusion occurred or not in new nozzle images